rashtao/electrolyte/README.md

 expect(s3.nested.nested).to.equal(overriddenService);
 ```

+This feature can be used for customizing the different behaviours of a module included many times in our program, eg. if
-If we want to override a component only under a certain namespace
+we want to assign a custom configuration to the logger of a specific component.
+Let's assume that we have the component
+`Logger` having identifier 'Logger' and having a dependency 'LoggerConfig'.
+If we want so assign a custom configuration to the logger
+used by our `service1` component, we can override its configuration registering a component having identifier `service1.Logger.LoggerConfig`.

 ## Examples